Boxing Up a Lifetime of Memories

 If you’re facing this situation for your aging loved ones now or will be in the future, preparing in advance is not a terrible idea.
 A great way to begin is by having a rummage sale or giving unwanted items to charity.
 While doing that, initiate the conversation with your aging loved ones to gauge their reaction.

-There’s no one way to get through this, but a helpful way to start is by contacting friends and family who may have faced something similar and asking about their experiences.
+There’s no one way to get through this.
+A helpful way to start is to contact friends and family who may have faced something similar and ask about their experiences.
 There are also many books available on the subject.

 Join us for Our Book Club!